Before you pack.

 Snacks on wheels.

 Munching is required activity on road trips, but try to keep it healthy!
-I love to stuff Ziploc® Brand Sandwich Bags
+I love to stuff Ziploc® brand bags

 with Road-Trip Bar Cookies

 or my own customized trail mix.
 Before my family leaves on a camping trip, I set out bowls of raisins, granola and various nuts and let each person fill a bag (labeled with his or her name).
-If you love potato chips, buy them in economy-size bags and then redistribute to smaller Ziploc® Brand Sandwich Bags
+If you love potato chips, buy them in economy-size bags and then redistribute to smaller Ziploc® brand bags

 .
 You'll save money and possibly even calories (by eating smaller portions).